SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 created: 2022-06-22T02:31:57.025Z
 guid: 9601ef53-a314-4fa7-b6fc-a8cb2b62ce08
 ---
 Azure costs can be difficult to figure out and it is important to make sure there are no hidden surprises.
 To avoid bill shock, it is crucial to be informed.
-Once you are informed, then you can make the appropriate actions to [reduce costs](/reduce-azure-costs)
+Once you are informed, then you can [make the appropriate actions to reduce costs](/reduce-azure-costs).

 `youtube: https://www.youtube.com/embed/G7JEz8b-G24`